izzygomez/gists/gpg-usage-notes.md

 `gpg --delete-keys <key-id>`

-# Encrypt (& optionally sign) a message into text file
+# Encrypt & (optionally) sign a message into text file

 For encrypting & signing:

-`gpg --recipient <recipient-key-id> --recipient <your-key-id> --local-user <your-key-id> --sign --encrypt --armor --output "encrypted.txt" file-to-encrypt.txt`
+`gpg --recipient <recipient-key-id> --recipient <your-key-id> --local-user <your-key-id> --sign --encrypt --armor --output encrypted.txt file-to-encrypt.txt`

 For encrypting:

-`gpg --recipient <recipient-key-id> --recipient <your-key-id> --encrypt --armor --output "encrypted.txt" file-to-encrypt.txt`
+`gpg --recipient <recipient-key-id> --recipient <your-key-id> --encrypt --armor --output encrypted.txt file-to-encrypt.txt`

 Which produces a file `encrypted.txt`.
 Per `man gpg`, note that `--local-user` specifies what key to use for signing.
 You add yourself as a recipient as well, optionally, in order to also be able to decrypt the encrypted message; got this idea from [here](https://www.youtube.com/watch?v=mE8fL5Fu8x8&t=866s).
 Think of the use case where you want to be able to read the encrypted emails you've sent.